Andrew-code2020/MS2/README.md

 #### Bugs

-- Galaxy 5S Jumbotron seems to overlay on top of the footer.
-Despite my best efforts I was unable to solve this.
 - Fixed Top overlaying my alert bar.
 During develpment I played around with a fixed top.
 At first the Alert Bar would disappear behind the Navbar.
 Then as I corrected the code the alert bar came in on top of the navbar but this would then overlay onto the section of each page.
 I used padding and height settings to solve this problem but I also changed the Navbar to a sticky-top.
 I am unsure whether the sticky-top class changed things very much.
 I did a lot of refining with heights and padding to get the website to render the way it is now.
 - Fixed Bottom I deployed a fixed bottom for the footer early in the development process.
 Unfortunately this overlayed  in the section element of each page.
 I was unable to resolve this using height, padding and overflow css properties and values.
 - On the learn about Ireland page when you hover the cursor over the card and then toggle any of the buttons you will notice that unless you toggle the same button to "close" the content before moving onto the next button will simple add it's content underneath.
 This is a bug that needs to be resolved in future development.